TACACS+ vs. Radius: What’s the Difference?

 How Does the TACACS+ Protocol Work?

-The TACACS+ protocol functions on the client-server model, wherein the network device acting as a TACACS+ client (such as a router or switch) requests to gain access to a network.
+The TACACS+ protocol functions on the client-server model.
+The network device acting as a TACACS+ client (such as a router or switch) requests access to a network.
 The TACACS+ server authenticates and authorizes the user to access the network.
+The process follows these steps:

 1. The remote access server first places an authentication request to the TACACS+ server.